apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 https://warehouse-theme-metal.myshopify.com/does/not/exist
 ```

-We could check the value of `response.status_code` against a list of allowed numbers, but HTTPX also provides `response.raise_for_status()`, a method that analyzes the number and raises the `httpx.HTTPError` exception if our request wasn't successful:
+We could check the value of `response.status_code` against a list of allowed numbers, but HTTPX already provides `response.raise_for_status()`, a method that analyzes the number and raises the `httpx.HTTPError` exception if our request wasn't successful:

 ```py
 import httpx